 Some property leases contain extension options exercisable by the Company up to one year before the end of the non-cancellable contract period.
 Where practicable, the Company seeks to include extension options in new leases to provide operational flexibility.
 The extension options held are exercisable only by the Company and not by the lessors.
 The Company assesses at lease commencement date whether it is reasonably certain to exercise the extension options.
-The Company reassesses whether it is reasonably certain to exercise the extension options.
 The Company reassesses whether it is reasonably certain to exercise the options if there is a significant event or significant changes in circumstances within its control.

-The Company has estimated that the potential future lease payments, should it exercise the extension option, would result in an increase in lease liability of \$1,114,000.
+The Company has estimated that the potential future lease payments, should it exercise the extension option, would result in an increase in lease liability of \$1,003,000.